 COVID-19 and Going Green

-WHAT TO KNOW IN THE GREEN PHASE: Non-vented masks or face coverings are required for all patrons, volunteers, and staff members in the building at all times.
-Your nose and mouth must be covered at all times by your mask or face covering while you are in the library.
-If you are unable to wear a mask or face covering you may be asked to utilize curbside pick up for library materials and access the Wi-Fi outside of the building.
-Upon entry, use the hand sanitizer located near the front door and throughout the library.
-Please plan to limit your visit to one hour or less, including time to use the computers, browse for materials, and checking out materials.
+WHAT TO KNOW MOVING FORWARD: Non-vented masks or face coverings are strongly encouraged for all patrons, volunteers, and staff members in the building at all times for all patrons and visitors.
+Children under 5 or any visitor or patron that is unvaccinated or at higher risk for severe illness should continue to mask in public spaces, including the library.
+If you are unable to wear a mask or face covering you are asked to utilize curbside pick up for library materials and access the Wi-Fi outside of the building.
+Do not enter the library if you have symptoms of COVID such as fever, cough or shortness of breath or are mandated to self-quarantine.

 Please be aware that more guidelines may be added as needed for everyone’s safety.